alexandercerutti/passkit-generator/README.md

 ## Other

-If you developed any public projects using this library, open a topic in issues and link it inside if open to all or just tell it. 😊 You'll make me feel like my time hasn't been wasted (it had not anyway, I learnt a lot of things by doing this).
+If you used this package in any of your projects, feel free to open a topic in issues to tell me and include a project description or link (for companies). 😊 You'll make me feel like my time hasn't been wasted, even if it had not anyway because I learnt a lot of things by creating this.
-Be sure to not include the certificates if you publish your project open to everybody.

-Any contribution is welcome. ❤️

 The idea to develop this package, was born during the Apple Developer Academy 17/18, in Naples, Italy, driven by the need to create an iOS app component regarding passes generation for events.

 A big thanks to all the people and friends in the Apple Developer Academy (and not) that pushed me and helped me into realizing something like this and a big thanks to the ones that helped me to make technical choices.

+Any contribution, is welcome.
+Made with ❤️ in Italy.